Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 clusterName: YOUR_CLUSTER_NAME
 # -- Region the cluster is running in.
 region: YOUR_CLOUD_REGION
-global:
 # -- CloudZero API key.
 Required if useExistingSecret is false.
 apiKey: YOUR_CLOUDZERO_API_KEY
 # -- If set, the agent will use the API key in this Secret to authenticate with CloudZero.
 existingSecretName: YOUR_EXISTING_API_KEY_K8S_SECRET

-# label and annotation configuration (referred together as 'tags').
+# label and annotation configuration (managed in the 'insightsController' section).
 See the below 'Labels and Annotations' section for more details.
-tags:
+insightsController:
   # -- By default, a ValidatingAdmissionWebhook will be deployed that records all created labels and annotations
   enabled: true
   labels: